What is the difference between therapy and counseling?

 The terms “counseling” and “therapy” are often used interchangeably, but they do not necessarily mean the same thing.
 Counseling is the process of collecting information and giving support and advice.
 It tends to focus more on coping with or solving immediate problems, or adjusting to difficult transitions such as enrolling in or graduating from college, going through a divorce, transitioning to parenthood, losing one’s job, or dealing with peer, family, or workplace conflict.
 In other words, counseling is geared more toward situational problems.

 Therapy, on the other hand, is geared toward solving more personal problems such as anxiety, depression, OCD, compulsive eating, trauma reactions such as PTSD, self-esteem and confidence, and so on.
 Therapy tends to require more knowledge and intensive training on the part of the psychologists, counselors and social workers who administer it.
 Therapy is much less advice-based than is counseling, and it involves more advanced and effective techniques such as cognitive restructuring (questioning and reframing maladaptive thoughts), exposure therapy (for phobias and OCD), behavior activation (for depression).

-While Psychologists’ training is primarily therapy-focused and Counselors’ and Social Workers’ training is counseling-focused, everyone at Cville CBT provide both therapy and counseling, depending on the situation that we are working with and the preferences of our clients.
+While Psychologists’ training is primarily therapy-focused and Counselors’ and Social Workers’ training is counseling-focused, everyone at Cville CBT provides both therapy and counseling, depending on the situation that we are working with and the preferences of our clients.
 If you are not sure who would best match your needs, simply ask Cindy, our assistant in charge of scheduling, and she will arrange a phone consultation with Dr. Young.
 He will be happy to answer any questions you have.

 What happens in therapy?